Zaitsev/mthamlphp-idea-plugin/README.md

 # mthamlphp-idea-plugin

-Adds suuport of PHP language to haml files use `:php <?` to allow Intellij  sintax highlighting
+Adds suuport of PHP language to haml files for JetBrains IDE platforms

+`:php` or `:php <?` to allow JetBrains  sintax highlighting as PHP `:haml` highlighted as YAML

-### this plugin is for [mthaml-php](https://github.com/Zaitsev/MtHamlPHP)
+## this plugin is for [mthaml-php](https://github.com/Zaitsev/MtHamlPHP)